Best Sony phones in 2025: choose the best Xperia for you

 (Image credit: Sony)

-The best Sony phones offer a lot of high-end flagship features, making them a strong alternative to Samsung or Apple.
+The best Sony phones offer a lot of premium features, making them strong rivals to Samsung or Apple.
 But which one should you choose?
-Unfortuantely, the way that Sony names its phones isn't particularly clear.
-But don't worry: in this article, we'll help you navigate the different models and identify the best Sony phones for your particular needs.

-If you don't have time to read further, then just hop to number one on our list, the Sony Xperia 1 V, which is the latest and best Sony phone available today.
-It's pretty expensive, though, and not available in all territories, so you'll find a range of more affordable and available phones by scrolling further down our list.
+If you don't have time to read further, then just hop to number one on our list, the Sony Xperia 1 VI, which is the latest and best Sony phone available today.
+It's pretty expensive, though, so you'll find a range of more affordable and available devices further down our list.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.